imkiddingbro/Costgeaux/README.md

 # Costgeaux

 ## Introduction
+The enterprise is named Costgeaux.
+Like the name, it functions similarly to the well-known warehouse store Costco.
+The Costgeaux database stores the data of its employees, customers, products, and more.
+It aims to find a solution to a minimized yet realistic problem that not just a grocery store, but any store can encounter.
+This database is needed to exemplify that realistic problem.

 The Costgeaux project uses both MySQL and Javascript to run the backend components for a grocery store.

 ## Prerequisites